NVIDIA-AI-IOT/torch2trt/README.md

 have an attribute ``_trt``, which is the TensorRT counterpart to the PyTorch tensor.
 The conversion function uses this ``_trt`` to add layers to the TensorRT network, and then sets the ``_trt`` attribute for relevant output tensors.
-Once the model is fully executed, the final tensors returns are marked as outputs of the TensorRT network, and the network is built.
+Once the model is fully executed, the final tensors returns are marked as outputs of the TensorRT network, and the optimized TensorRT engine is built.

 ### How to add (or override) a converter